Written by: Jay Leimbach

 Three-year-old filly Biofuel was named Canada’s Horse of the Year for 2010, after winning four stakes in her six starts, concluding with the Selene Stakes (GIII) at Woodbine in September.

-Unbeaten in Canada in 2010, her two American starts saw her run second in the Coaching Club American Oaks, and third in the Mother Goose Stakes, both Grade One events.
+Biofuel was unbeaten in Canada in 2010, her two American starts saw her run second in the Coaching Club American Oaks, and third in the Mother Goose Stakes, both Grade One events.